Several area organizations requesting windfarm funding

 “The church has the privilege of owning the Butler County Family Life Center,” began Trustee Greg Joyce.
 “It’s an important place for Butler County’s care for people.
 The facility helps 66 women and a number of children.
 These are families that are escaping from an abusive situation.
 Those numbers are about average.
 The facility also provides client advocacy, education and training throughout the county, teen dating violence courses, which are taught at the local high schools.
 They teach a program called Kid Safe, financial management classes and other courses.
 We own the building and it is aging.
 It was built in 1911 from limestone block.
 It is a state historical register property.
 Our problem is that the north chimney is collapsing.”

-Page 2 of 4 - The church has requested funding before, but has not received funding since 2006.
+The church has requested funding before, but has not received funding since 2006.

 “In 2006, the church requested money to re-roof the safe house,” said Wheeler.
 “It was the first designation of the monies from this fund.”